South Central Connecticut Planning Region Health Data

 What is the life expectancy in South Central Connecticut Planning Region?

-Life expectancy data for South Central Connecticut Planning Region is currently being processed from CDC records.
+Life expectancy data for South Central Connecticut Planning Region is not available in the current dataset.

 How does South Central Connecticut Planning Region health compare to the Connecticut average?